-*located on the Armstrong campus
+*located on the Armstrong Campus

 and Clinical Observation

-What are the Academic Requirements of the Program?
+What are the academic requirements of the program?

 Students interviewed for the program are usually late sophomores approaching 60-70+ hours of semester credit, and having completed the initial Area D sequence of science (Biol, Chem, Physics and Labs) and Statistics.
 The core curriculum guide is on the department website.
-Pre-rt majors can work with the faculty as their advisors, and select courses with emphasis on completing the sciences by the end of their sophomore year.
+Students can work with their advisors, and select courses with emphasis on completing the sciences by the end of their sophomore year.
 We recommend that students take the sequence of BIOL 1107 and 1108 and labs, Human Anatomy and Physiology I, Human Anatomy and Physiology II and labs, Microbiology and lab, and Physical Environment (no lab) prior to the spring interview.
-Additionally, your GPA should be 2.5 to be considered as a respiratory therapy major student (especially in the Area D and F sciences) and you should be near completion of all electives in Area A-E courses, to make you a more competitive candidate.
+Additionally, your GPA should be at least 2.5 to be considered as a respiratory therapy major student (especially in the Area D and F sciences) and you should be near completion of all electives in Area A-E courses, to make you a more competitive candidate.

-What are the Academic Thresholds to Establish Who Gets into the Program?
+What are the academic thresholds to establish who gets into the program?

-Your GPA should be > 2.5 to be a pre-respiratory therapy major student (especially in the Area D and F sciences).
-You should be near completion of all electives in Area A-E courses, to make you a more competitive candidate.
+Your GPA should be > 2.5 and you should be near completion of all electives in Area A-E courses to make you a competitive candidate for the Respiratory Therapy program.

 If you have transfer credit, check the transfer credit link

-What Happens After I am Accepted?
+What happens after I am accepted?

 The program administrative assistant will contact you either by telephone or email, if you are a candidate for the program, followed by a formal letter.
 After acceptance into the program, you will receive an admissions packet of forms required by the department and university that is due back before the start of classes in the fall.
 The department will make several follow-up calls, emails and letters to be sure you have completed all courses.
 Then you will have a physical, a check on immunizations, etc.

-Last updated: 5/29/2018
+Last updated: 8/4/2020